 The research statement should explain the research project you intend to pursue and list the mathematicians with whom you will collaborate.
 The applicant must already have initiated research contact with the proposed international research partner(s).
 Evidence of prior collaboration will be considered a plus.
 The collaboration should take place at the international partner’s home institution.

-The grant can cover for one month and only for the applicant up to 4,400 EUR (5,000 EUR):
+The grant can cover for one month and only for the applicant up to 4,400 EUR (5,000 Dollars):

 All invoices for travel cost, visa, insurance, accommodation and up to four taxi receipts and all boarding tickets have to be kept by the grantee and be sent (original) to the CDC/ IMU Secretariat by regular mail.